KxSystems/docs/docs/ml/toolkit/graph/graph.md

 Syntax: `.ml.createGraph[]`

-returns a dictionary containing the structure required for the generation of a connected graph including information on the nodes present within the graph and how nodes within the graph are interconnected.
+returns a dictionary containing the structure required for the generation of a connected.
+This includes a key for information on the nodes present within the graph and edges outlining how the nodes within the graph are connected.

 ```q
 // Generate an empty graph